Arc Flash Analysis & Consultants

 - The appropriate safety-related work

 Wells Engineering is a leading engineering firm in performing power system studies.
-Our Professional Engineers assure that the arc flash hazard analysis assessments they perform, and which our customers provide to their personnel, are backed up by solid engineering calculations and practices while following OSHA regulations.
+Our Professional Engineers ensure that the arc flash hazard analysis assessments they perform, and which our customers provide to their personnel, are backed up by solid engineering calculations and practices while following OSHA regulations.

 We would appreciate the opportunity to discuss the arc flash hazard solution assessment requirements of your facility with you.
 Contact us for more information today!